 The EnergyGuide label on new refrigerators will tell you how much electricity

-in kilowatt-hours (kWh) a particular model uses in one year.
+in kilowatt-hours (kWh) a particular model of refrigerator uses in one year.
 The smaller

 the number, the less energy the refrigerator uses and the less it will cost